 - Then click on Lock SafeSearch

-This process will work on web searches using Google, filtering Google web search results for adult or explicit content.
+This process will work on web searches using Google by filtering Google web search results for adult or explicit content.

 Another very useful way to block websites in a Chromebook is to use a Chrome extension designed for the task.
 There are currently a few Chrome extensions that help block websites or to exercise parental control.

 TinyFilter is a free Chrome add-on that offers a good level of parental control and website blocking.
-The addon is simple to use and works well as long as you take the time to set it up properly first.
+This add-on is simple to use and works well, as long as you take the time to set it up properly first.
 It uses a blacklist system and requires you to add words you want to restrict into the blacklist.
 The more words you add, the better the filtering.

-Block Site is another free Chrome extension that offers some parental control over what websites are accessed.
+Block Site is another free Chrome extension that offers parental control over what websites are accessed.
 This extension also works to prevent procrastination if your requirements are less about control and more about productivity.
-Controls can be password protected and you can add URLs to a blocklist for vigorous filtering.
+Controls can be password protected and you can add specific URLs to a comprehensive “block” list for vigorous filtering.

 The JustBlock Security add-on is our final suggestion to block websites on a Chromebook.
 It also enables parental controls within Chrome and allows you to both blacklist and whitelist URLs as you see fit.
-This app takes some configuring as it can be quite strict with scripts and ads.
-Use the whitelist to keep things running smoothly and configure ad blocking to enable most websites to work.
+This app takes some configuring as it can be quite strict with scripts and ads, but as a result, you’ll have the most personalized and efficient blocking for your needs once you’ve completed set up.
+Users can implement the whitelist to keep things running smoothly and configure ad blocking to enable most websites to work.

 Like the other browser extensions here, the more time you spend setting it up, the better it will work for you.
-Once configured, all of these add-ons do a good job of website blocking.
+Once configured, any of these apps can help you achieve the perfect levels of productivity and protection.

 Google uses the Family Link app to offer parental controls over children.
-It’s a little convoluted to set up but it does get the job done.
 You will need to set up a Google account for your child and get the Family Link app for this to work.

-Family Link does a credible job of securing your Chromebook for younger users.
-Once set up, the child can log into the Chromebook using their own account and websites, adult and explicit content and anything else you want to restrict will be enforced.
+While it was initially intended for locking down phone content, Family Link does a good job of securing your Chromebook for younger users.
+Once set up, the child can log into the Chromebook using their own account and any websites you want to restrict will be enforced.